 To be eligible for a grant the church or chapel must be within the County of Suffolk and in regular use as a place of worship.
 Each year the Trust helps between 40 and 50 places of worship of all denominations and ages.
 The Grants Committee is also able to advise churches on other sources of grant aid.

-Scroll down this page to download an application form and guidance notes.
+Scroll down this page to download an application form, guidance notes and claim form.
 If you prefer to fill in the form on a computer choose the word version of the application form which can then be sent with the supporting documents as attachments to an e-mail to shct@btconnect.com for the attention of the Grants Secretary.

-To download Application Form pdf version click here: SHCT Grant Application Form 2023
+To download Application Form pdf version click here: SHCT Grant Application Form rev Oct 25.pdf

-To download Application Form as word version click here: SHCT Grant Application Form 2023
+To download Application Form as word version click here: SHCT Grant Application Form rev Oct 25.doc

-Application forms and guidance notes may also be obtained from the SHCT Office by e-mail: shct@btconnect.com or telephone: 01787 883884
+Application forms, guidance notes and claim forms may also be obtained from the SHCT Office by e-mail: shct@btconnect.com or telephone: 01787 883884

 The Trust also maintains a list of other other sources of grant funding available to places of worship which is available on request from the SHCT office: shct@btconnect.com